-International nuclear controls are coordinated by an informal association of nuclear exporters called the Nuclear Suppliers Group (NSG), founded in 1975.
-NSG members agree to a common policy to restrict exports of certain goods such as uranium enrichment and plutonium reprocessing technology that could be used by proliferants to make nuclear weapons.
 The NSG's effectiveness is limited by its voluntary nature and, therefore, lack of verification or enforcement mechanisms.
-Countries such as Iraq, Pakistan, and individuals like A.Q.
+Countries such as Iraq and Pakistan, and individuals like A.Q.
 Khan and others have exploited weaknesses in the national export control systems of many countries to acquire a wide range of nuclear items.

-Convention on the Physical Protection of Nuclear Material.
+Convention on the Physical Protection of Nuclear Material

 The Convention on the Physical Protection of Nuclear Material, adopted in 1987, sets international standards for nuclear trade and commerce.
 The Convention established security requirements for the protection of nuclear materials against terrorism; parties to the treaty agree to report to the IAEA on the disposition of nuclear materials being transported and agree to provide appropriate security during such transport.
+As of February 2013, 148 countries were party to the treaty and 44 were signatories.

-For several years, the United States has been trying to strengthen this treaty by extending controls to domestic facility security, not just transportation.
-In July 2005, states parties convened to extend the Convention's scope to cover not only nuclear material in international transport, but also nuclear material in domestic use, storage, and transport, as well as the protection of nuclear material and facilities from sabotage.
+The United States had advocated strengthening the treaty by extending controls to domestic facility security, not just transportation.
+In July 2005, States Parties convened to extend the Convention's scope to cover not only nuclear material in international transport, but also nuclear material in domestic use, storage, and transport, as well as the protection of nuclear material and facilities from sabotage.
 The new rules will come into effect once they have been ratified by two-thirds of the States Parties of the Convention, which could take several years.
-As of November 9, 2007, only 13 states had deposited their instruments of ratification, acceptance, or approval of the amendment with the depositary.
-The United States has not yet done so.
-On September 4, 20007, President Bush submitted the amendment to the Senate for its advice and consent on ratification.
+As of February 2013, 64 states had deposited their instruments of ratification, acceptance, or approval of the amendment with the depositary.
+The United States has not yet submitted its instrument of ratification.